-The lock write routine asserts a lock with exclusive write access for the resource associated with the specified lock structure pointer.
-This means that once a write lock is asserted, no other kernel thread can gain read or write access to the resource until it is released.
+The lock_write routine asserts a lock with exclusive write access for the resource that is associated with the specified lock structure pointer.
+After a write lock is asserted, no other kernel thread can gain read or write access to the resource until it is released.

-The following code fragment shows a call to lock write by the if fta module's ftaioctl routine.
+The following code fragment shows a call to lock_write by the if_fta module's ftaioctl routine.